Sony has entered the OTC hearing aid space with two powerful new devices, the Sony OTC hearing aids CRE-C20 and CRE-E10

 The Basics: What Are the Sony CRE-E10 and CRE-C20?

-CRE-E10 is the more premium model with Bluetooth streaming, app control, rechargeable, and a sleek earbud-style design.
+CRE-E10 is the premium model with Bluetooth connectivity, streaming for IOS only, app control, rechargeable, and a sleek earbud-style design.

-Both are designed for people with mild to moderate hearing loss, and both are sold without a prescription.
-OTC hearing devices are meant only for adults and are not intended for children under 18 years of age.
+Both are designed for people with mild to moderate hearing loss and sold without a prescription.
+OTC hearing devices are meant only for adults and are not intended for children under 18.

 Features Breakdown (Side by Side)